TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 )
 ```
 {: title="JourneyMapper"}
 If we were to use the classic approach, tests for this would get unwieldy.
-Builders are a bit better, but testing for multiple counts in a parameterized test still requires some form of looping, or a custom factory just to create a certain amount of legs.
+Builders are a bit better, but testing for multiple counts in a parameterised test still requires some form of looping, or a custom factory just to create a certain amount of legs.
 With JFixture this is supported out of the box for any type:
 ```kotlin
 @CsvSource("1, 0", "2, 1", "3, 2", "4, 3")
 @ParameterizedTest